pepperpepperpepper/OpenAI-Whisper-AnySoftKeyboard/plan.md

     (alphabet/symbol mode + lock, last editor snapshot, last indices, direct override keyboard).

 - **Touch/gesture dispatch**
-  - Current SoT: split between `AnyKeyboardViewBase` + `PointerTracker` + `TouchDispatcher`.
+  - Current SoT: split between `KeyboardViewBase` + `PointerTracker` + `TouchDispatcher`.
   - Proposed SoT: keep `TouchDispatcher` as the only multi-pointer session state; `PointerTracker` stays per-pointer.
   - Done (2025-12-20): moved “disable touches + cancel all pointers” behavior into `TouchDispatcher` and removed the unused `TouchStateHelper`.
   - Migration rule: view talks upward via a narrow `Host` interface only (no IME/service imports).

 - **Gesture typing**
-  - Current SoT: `GestureTypingController` (in `com.anysoftkeyboard.ime.gesturetyping`) owns feature enablement, detector caching, and per-gesture timing/path state; `AnySoftKeyboardWithGestureTyping` is the IME host.
+  - Current SoT: `GestureTypingController` (in `com.anysoftkeyboard.ime.gesturetyping`) owns feature enablement, detector caching, and per-gesture timing/path state; `ImeWithGestureTyping` is the IME host.
   - Done (2025-12-21): extracted `GestureTypingController` and moved gesture-typing-only helpers (`ClearGestureStripActionProvider`, `WordListDictionaryListener`) into the feature-owned package so the host class is mostly lifecycle delegation.

 - **Rendering caches/layout decisions**
-  - Current SoT: mostly `AnyKeyboardViewBase`, but caches/decisions drift into helpers.
+  - Current SoT: mostly `KeyboardViewBase`, but caches/decisions drift into helpers.
-  - Proposed SoT: `KeyboardRenderState` owned by `AnyKeyboardViewBase` (private nested class or package-private).
+  - Proposed SoT: `KeyboardRenderState` owned by `KeyboardViewBase` (private nested class or package-private).
   - Migration rule: render helpers take a `RenderState` snapshot instead of re-reading prefs or global state.
-  - Done (2025-12-20): extracted view-owned render/style state holders (`ViewStyleState`, `KeyTextStyleState`, `KeyDisplayState`, `KeyShadowStyle`) and routed drawing via `KeyboardDrawCoordinator` so `AnyKeyboardViewBase` is primarily a host/wiring class.
+  - Done (2025-12-20): extracted view-owned render/style state holders (`ViewStyleState`, `KeyTextStyleState`, `KeyDisplayState`, `KeyShadowStyle`) and routed drawing via `KeyboardDrawCoordinator` so `KeyboardViewBase` is primarily a host/wiring class.
-  - Done (2025-12-21): introduced `AnyKeyboardViewBase.KeyboardRenderState` as the single owner of mutable render inputs (current keyboard/keys, action type, and next-keyboard labels), and migrated view subclasses/hosts to use accessors instead of reaching into view fields directly.
+  - Done (2025-12-21): introduced `KeyboardViewBase.KeyboardRenderState` as the single owner of mutable render inputs (current keyboard/keys, action type, and next-keyboard labels), and migrated view subclasses/hosts to use accessors instead of reaching into view fields directly.
   - Done (2025-12-21): extracted `CandidateView`’s candidate-strip rendering loop into `CandidateStripRenderer` so `CandidateView` is mostly state/gesture/host wiring and the renderer owns draw-time caches (width/position arrays + bg padding).

 - **Suggestions enablement + pref-driven flags**
-  - Current SoT: split between `AnySoftKeyboardSuggestions` flags and reactive preference streams.
+  - Current SoT: split between `ImeSuggestionsController` runtime flags and reactive preference streams.
-  - Proposed SoT: `SuggestionSettingsController` is the only interpreter of suggestion-related prefs; `AnySoftKeyboardSuggestions` owns runtime flags derived from it.
+  - Proposed SoT: `SuggestionSettingsController` is the only interpreter of suggestion-related prefs; `ImeSuggestionsController` owns runtime flags derived from it.
   - Done (2025-12-20): centralized suggestion-pref interpretation in `SuggestionSettingsController` and applied a synchronous pref snapshot on IME create so tests don’t depend on async Rx emissions.
   - Done (2025-12-21): extracted `SuggestionsProvider` preference subscriptions into `SuggestionsProviderPrefsBinder` so `SuggestionsProvider` stays focused on dictionary orchestration.
   - Done (2025-12-21): extracted dictionary setup/state out of `SuggestionsProvider` into `SuggestionsDictionariesManager` (setup hash, dictionary lists, load/close lifecycle), so `SuggestionsProvider` is a thin next-word/prefs host.
-  - Done (2025-12-21): extracted `WordComposerTracker` out of `AnySoftKeyboardSuggestions` so current/previous word state and swapping is owned in a single component (no direct `WordComposer` field mutation in the host).
+  - Done (2025-12-21): extracted `WordComposerTracker` out of `ImeSuggestionsController` so current/previous word state and swapping is owned in a single component (no direct `WordComposer` field mutation in the host).
   - Done (2025-12-21): introduced `SuggestionsSessionState` as the single owner of suggestions-session state holders (prediction flags, correction state, selection expectations, dictionary-load state) to reduce scattered state fields in the host.